marcaureln/phishing-url/README.md

 ### Prerequisites

-- [Visual Studio Code](https://code.visualstudio.com/) (recommended).
-Visual Studio Code will prompt you to install the recommended extensions when you open the project.
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 If you already have the full Anaconda distribution installed, you don't need to install Miniconda.
 - [Make](https://www.gnu.org/software/make/) (optional).
 Make is commonly pre-installed on Unix-based operating systems.
 If you're using Windows, you can install Make with [Chocolatey](https://chocolatey.org/): `choco install make`.